adevrrc/adev-p2-notes/docs/intro-to-dotnet-csharp-vs/namespaces.md

 The .NET Framework is made up of hundreds of classes, enumerations, delegates and other types.
 You could imagine that the Framework could be a very confusing thing to use if it wasn't organized in a logical manner.

 Think of the Framework like library in your neighborhood.
 A library is filled with books and other resources.
 To keep it simple, we can say a book represents a class.
 Now imagine the library had 5000 books.
 Without proper organization, it would be difficult to find the book you are looking for.
 We would also have to consider that some books may make reference to other books in the library.
-Also, imagine the librarian having to manage to catalogue with additions and changes.
+Also, imagine the librarian having to manage the catalogue with additions and changes.

 When developing applications (or anything really), it is very important to be organized.
 It is the most efficient way to complete any programming project.
 The .NET Framework is organized by using **Namespaces**.